Hatscot/Ebay_Pic_Scraper/README.md

 scrapy crawl ebay_v1
 ```

+If something doesn't work as expected, check the debug log for details.

 Issue:
 Images are  should saved inside `IMAGES_STORE` grouped by their `SW_Code`but it dont happend it just Find Images but dont save it.